12.2 Governance Structure

 - Defining data management roles and responsibilities contained in this section and other policy and procedure documentation;

-- Maintaining documentation pertaining to data governance and management policy and procedure in a centralized and accessible location for the participant organization staff;
+- Maintaining documentation pertaining to data governance and management policy and procedure in a centralized and accessible location for the participant organization’s staff;

 - Identifying the Data Governance and Management Committee structure and membership;

-- Ensuring that cybersecurity control processes detailed in the Cybersecurity section are developed and operational; and,
+- Ensuring that cybersecurity and data privacy control processes detailed in the Cybersecurity section are developed and operational;

 - Assisting the chairs of the functional and technical committees to ensure effectiveness.